MykalMachon/mykal.codes/src/posts/aoc-2022-solution-for-day-3.md

     print(f"Sum of priorities is: {sum_of_priorities} ")
 ```

-Maybe I'll go back to finish part 2 a little later as it doesn't seem to challenging.
+Maybe I'll go back to finish part 2 a little later as it doesn't seem too challenging.